david22swan/content-and-tooling-team/content/blog/updates/2022-06-10-status-update.md

 ## New Module / Gem Releases

-The following modules were released this week:
+The following modules were released these weeks:

 - [`puppetlabs-ntp`][puppetlabs-ntp] (`9.1.1`)
 - [`puppetlabs-docker`][puppetlabs-docker] (`4.4.0`)